TouiNishikawa/pathological_criteria_based_DL/README.md

-# [Pathological criteria based deeplearning for rare and difficult cases]
+# [New approach for pathological image classification with pathological criteria based deep learning]

 enviroment; keras 2.43, tensorflow 2.30.